 There are two ways in which you can set up tracking using Conversion API

 Using Manual Setup

-Facebook for Developers offers a developer documentation that you can use to setup conversion API on your website.
-If you want to create a more personalized setup instructions, you can find them in Events Manager.
+Facebook for Developers offers developer documentation that you can use to set up conversion API on your website.
+If you want to create more personalized setup instructions, you can find them in Events Manager.

-- Manual setup gives you control over how you set up the Conversions API.
+- The manual setup gives you control over how you set up the Conversions API.
 That means more control over what you want to track and measure.
 It also allows you to add customizations as you want

-- Since there’s a developer involved, you will need someone to maintain the code especially when you make big changes and improvements in the website
+- Since there’s a developer involved, you will need someone to maintain the code, especially when you make big changes and improvements to the website

 - You will get an additional activity to set up and manage customer information parameters.
 For instance, email, phone, gender, name, city, etc.